EmmaRawstron/PetWeightGraph/README.md

 The dataset used for this project, 'pet_data.csv', includes the following columns:

 - 'petID': Unique identifier for each pet.
-- 'species': The species of the pet ('cat', 'dog', or 'shingleback lizard').
+- 'species': The species of the pet ('cat', 'dog', or 'shinglebackLizard').
 - 'weight': The weight of the pet.

 ## Visualization